evvvvr/twitter-telegram-bot/README.md

 Publish, search and schedule tweets from Telegram.

+Implemented with AWS Lambda/Node.js

 ## Usage
 Add bot to Telegram and send commands.
-Users will be asked for a password on first interaction.
+Users should authorize themselves with a password.

 Commands are:
 - `/tweet <text>`         - Tweet text.
 Media is not supported.
 Tweets longer than 280 characters are not published.
 - `/search <text>`        - Search for tweets from an account containing given text.
 - `/password <password>`  - Authorize user with a password. **Send it only in private**.
-                            There are different password for publishing/scheduling tweets and searching.
-                            Publishing/scheduling password allows to search tweets.

 ## Setup

 ### Configuration
 TODO: Describe configuration

-0. TODO: Describe how to prepare Terraform to use S3 to store state
 1. `cd bot && npm install`
 2. `cd ../terraform && terraform apply  -var-file="variables.tfvars"`
 3. This will output variable `webhook-url` containing URL of an AWS API Gateway endpoint